ApiLogicServer/Docs/docs/FAQ-Low-Code.md

 ALS meets the basic requirements for Developers:

-* Standard IDE - use your debugger, libraries, etc
+* **Standard IDE:** use your debugger, libraries, etc
-* Standard Container-based Deployment - local, cloud, etc, compatible with enterprise options such as Kubernetes for dynamic scaling
+* **Standard Container-based Deployment:** local, cloud, etc, compatible with enterprise options such as Kubernetes for dynamic scaling
-* Architecture - APIs are created automatically, enabling basic application integration and unblocking UI development.
+* **Architecture:** APIs are created automatically, enabling basic application integration and unblocking UI development.
 Messaging is also supported, for robust application integration.

 &nbsp;